maya-mau/maya-mau.github.io/_projects/3_project.md

 related publications: false
 ---

-In CS 304: Databases and Web Interfaces, I completed my first full-stack application in a team of four.
-We created NewWithTags, a fashion-based social media platform that would allow users to post outfit pictures and tag them by location and aesthetic.
-Once the site was populated with posts, users could sort posts by geographical and aesthetic tags to track trends by major city.
+In CS 304: Databases and Web Interfaces, I created my first full-stack application in a team of four.
+We created NewWithTags, a fashion-based social media platform that allows users to post outfit pictures and tag them by location and aesthetic.
+Once the site is populated with posts, users can sort posts by geographical and aesthetic tags to track trends by major city.

 <div class="row">
     <div class="col-sm-8 mt-3 mt-md-0">